oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 Currently, the sales territory management is available for leads, opportunities and all types of customers.

+.. note:: The Sales Territories feature is only available in the Enterprise edition.

 With Sales Territories you can:

 - Define territories for leads, opportunities, and any customer type.